gmanley/loggia/README.md

 Features
 -------

-* Drag and Drop Image Uploading
+* Drag and drop image uploading
-* Simultaneous Uploading of Images
+* Simultaneous uploading of images
-* Ajax Image Updating after Upload
+* Nested albums
-* Nested Categories & Albums
+* Basic admin role based permissions
-* Basic Admin Role Based Permissions
+* Commenting and favoriting of albums

 To Do
 -----